adamaltmejd/education-choice-pap/3_Behavioral_Spill_Overs_from_Sibling_Choice.md

 * Number of siblings
 * Foreign background (binary, according to SCB's definition)
 * Application score of the older sibling
+* Preferred choice (or field/institution) fixed effects, to control for differences in preferences across sibling pairs
-* When studying imitation; the grades of the younger sibling that were set at the time when the older sibling was randomly admitted
+* When studying imitation: the grades of the younger sibling that were set at the time when the older sibling was randomly admitted
-* When not analyzing subgroups according to this variable, the number of parents with university level education
+* When not specifically studying subgorups by parental education:
+    * fixed effects for parents completed level of education, separately for each parent and each level of education (primary, secondary, tertiary)
+    * parental income: mean of household disposable income (`DispInk`, by consumption unit) when applicant is between ages 13 and 16
+    * dummy variables for if any of the parents studied the same *field* as the older sibling is applying to

 ## Sample Selection and Construction